B.F.A. (Honors), Visual Arts, University of Victoria

 BCWRIT 512 Art, Technology & Practice

-Cecchetto, D., Couroux, M., Hiebert, T. & Priest, E. (Forthcoming: Winter 2017).
+Cecchetto, D., Couroux, M., Hiebert, T. & Priest, E. (2017).
 Ludic Dreaming: How to Listen Away from Contemporary Technoculture.
 London: Bloomsbury Press.

 Hiebert, T. (2015).
 A formalized forum for informal inquiry.
 Seattle & Victoria: Noxious Sector Press.